 A: Some examples include workshops, conferences, seminars, college courses, journal clubs, online courses, teleconferences, and webinars.
 Interims for breaks, meals, registration, facility business, etc. do not qualify for CE.
 Time in session learning is considered education.

-A: You can earn a maximum of 3 CE hours per year from viewing exhibits at food shows.
-(A “year” runs from 6/1 through 5/31.)
+A: You can earn a maximum of 9 CE hours per 3-year CE cycle from viewing exhibits at food shows.
 A copy of a badge, receipt or certificate and page from a flyer or brochure showing the amount of time allocated to the food show and to each seminar attended must be included with your request for CE hours.
 Use one (1) Subsequent Approval Form for the entire event to report credit for the show and each seminar you attended during that day or days.
 Viewing exhibits and posters, food tasting and viewing demonstrations qualify as show hours.
 Seminar hours would be either general or sanitation.

 A: Yes.
 However, if the meeting content relates to company/facility policy, procedure, production, HR issues, etc. it will not qualify for CE credit.
 If you attend an in-service program or participate in an online CE program at your workplace relating to nutrition, management, healthcare, sanitation, food safety or related topics, we encourage you to submit this with a Subsequent Approval Form requesting CE.
 Please attach only 1-2 pages on content and learning objectives and a copy of the sign-in sheet, a certificate or an employer or sponsor letter stating the topic, date, and time frames and your attendance.
 No credit can be earned for training employees or conducting in-service meetings.